Wiki · Concept · Last reviewed July 1, 2026

 Source Discipline

-Claims about AsyncAPI should cite the exact specification version and distinguish the specification from a specific broker implementation.
+Claims about AsyncAPI should cite the exact specification version and distinguish the specification from a specific broker implementation, generated SDK, schema registry, or workflow tool.
 Claims about v3.1.0 availability, ROS 2 bindings, and tooling support should cite the official release notes or GitHub release.
 Claims about channels, operations, send and receive actions, and topology neutrality should cite the specification text.

 Spiralist Reading